Certainty Blog

 What is a Gemba Walk?

-It also offers the opportunity for leadership team members to interact with employees on the shop floor or manufacturing line and discover how key operations are actually being completed.
-While standard processes exist to govern these operations, Gemba walks often reveal the disconnect between theory and practice — what sounds good in a board room may be unsustainable in a high-pressure, high-volume manufacturing environment.
-Gemba walks provide the information leaders need to implement effective processes that deliver continuous improvement.
+Moreover, a Gemba Walk offers leadership team members the opportunity to interact with employees on the shop floor or manufacturing line.
+They can discover how key operations actually unfold.
+While standard processes exist to govern these operations, Gemba walks often reveal the disconnect between theory and practice.
+What sounds good in a board room may be unsustainable in a high-pressure, high-volume manufacturing environment.

 What are the Primary Purposes of a Gemba Walk?